gerbsec/gerbsec.github.io/_posts/2024-01-19-bank-writeup.md

 ## Machine Info

-- Name:
+- Name: Bank
-- Description:
+- Description:  Bank is a relatively simple machine, however proper web enumeration is key to finding the necessary data for entry.
+There also exists an unintended entry method, which many users find before the correct data is located.
-- Difficulty:
+- Difficulty: Easy

 ## Initial Access